- Sermon Notes

 A. Value what God values (17a)

-APPL – It’s like a sleepwalker who is unaware that each step brings him closer to disaster.
+APPL – It’s like a sleepwalker who is unaware that each step is bringing him closer to disaster.

 Ephesians 5:14, Awake, sleeper, and arise from the dead, and Christ will shine on you.

-- Throughout his epistles, Paul refers to the value of knowing the Lord and walking in His will.
+1. Throughout his letters, Paul refers to the value of knowing the Lord and walking in His will.

-Transition – How do we make Christ’s Lordship a reality?
+Transition – How do we make God’s will a reality?

 Romans 12:12-1-2, I urge you therefore, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what the will of God is, that which is good and acceptable and perfect.

-APPL – Living the Lord’s will is living life to the full.
+APPL – Living God’s will is living life to the full.
 This is what we were made for.

 APPL – I am confident that as we live by these principles from God’s Word, God will do something miraculous because He is a God who redeems, restores, and gives new beginnings.